DragonL40/logseq/pages/Introduction to Computer Systems (356).md

 	- Arrays and Bounds Check
 		- Many functions, especially those related to strings, may not check the bounds of an array
 		- User or other input may overflow a fixed size array
-	- Buffer Overflow
 		- Now recall these local arrays are stored on the stack where the **return address** is also stored.
+(Buffer Overflow)
+	- Executing Code
+		- We could determine the desired machine code for some sequence we want to execute on the machine and enter that as our string.
+		-